CREDITS

 Katherine Clegg Smith (Kate) is a member of the Health Experiences Research Network Steering Committee and was co-investigator on the project.
 She is a Professor in the Department of Health, Behavior and Society at Johns Hopkins Bloomberg School of Public Health and directs the Center for Qualitative Studies in Health and Medicine.
 She was involved in the conceptualization of the project, study design and all aspects of the analysis.

-Jo Saha acted as the lead coordinator for the building of this site and participated in all aspects of the project including interview coding, data analysis, and summary writing.
-She is a Research Program Coordinator in the Department of Health, Behavior and Society, at the Johns Hopkins Bloomberg School of Public Health.
+Jyoti Saha acted as a project coordinator and participated in multiple aspects of the project, including coding the participant interviews.
+She is a Research Program Coordinator in the Department of Health, Behavior, and Society, at the Johns Hopkins Bloomberg School of Public Health.

 Jane Evered, PhD, RN